krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2017.11.28  	- version 1.0.5 =
+* Tweak		    - Updated SKU function to get variable ID if variable SKU is missing but parent product has SKU
+* Fix		    - Adds shipping address to prepopulated fields before submitting form.

 = 2017.11.18  	- version 1.0.4 =
 * Tweak			- Adds plugin action links (to settings and docs).